kinifi/gpm/README.md

 ---

+##How does this work?

+Poly - a package that contains assets to be consumed in a game project.

+---

+##What if I dont have internet?

+You can install *polys* locally to a general GPM directory on your computer with the ```gpm install steamworksdotnet -g``` command.
+This will save that *poly* for later use.
+So incase you aren't connected to the internet or have slow internet you can call ```gpm install steamworksdotnet -l```

 server:
 - /addrepo/ - adds a repo to the database
 - /getpackageinfo/  Searches the database and returns the gpm.json file information for a given package